Elderberries

 Purchase Qty:

-Instructions: Combine water, dried elderberries, and any spices (except lemon) in a saucepan.
+Instructions: Combine water, dried elderberries, and any spices like cinnamon or cloves in a saucepan.
 Bring the mixture to a boil, then reduce heat and let it simmer gently for 15-20 minutes (or up to 30 minutes for a stronger tea).
 Strain the liquid through a fine-mesh sieve to remove the berries and spices.
 Stir in honey and a squeeze of lemon juice if desired and serve warm.

 WARNING: You should not eat elderberries raw because they contain cyanogenic glycosides, which can cause nausea, vomiting, diarrhea, and stomach cramps; these toxins are neutralized by cooking, making the berries safe for syrups, jams, pies, and wines.
 Always cook elderberries thoroughly before consumption, as even ripe berries can cause illness when raw, and other parts of the plant (stems, leaves, roots) are also toxic.